What is a WBS Dictionary?

 - cost estimates

-- quality of criteria acceptance criteria
+- quality criteria and acceptance criteria

 - references to any technical or design documentation